EVA Air Launching Taipei To Washington Dulles Flights As Of June 2026

 Bottom line

-As of July 2026, EVA Air intends to launch a new 4x weekly flight between Taipei and Washington Dulles with a 787.
-The exact launch date and schedule are expected to be announced in the coming weeks.
+As of June 2026, EVA Air intends to launch a new 4x weekly flight between Taipei and Washington Dulles with a 787, and the flight is now on sale.
 This will be EVA Air’s 10th destination in North America, and on top of that, EVA Air will be the first Taiwanese airline to fly to Washington Dulles.

 What do you make of EVA Air launching Washington Dulles flights?